easy-website-generator/easy-website-generator/README.md

 Usage: ewg [command] [options]

 Commands:
-  init      initialises a ewg repo serve     starts a webserver on ewg repo and watches for changes generate  generates the dist folder from your ewg repo tasks     show registered tasks
+  init      initialises a ewg setup serve     starts a webserver on ewg `src` folder and watches for changes generate  generates the `dist` folder from your `src` folder by executing the pre defined gulp tasks tasks     show registered tasks
-  *         call any gulp task by passing it to ewg, also arguments are passed
+  *         you can call any gulp task by passing it to the `ewg` command

 Options:
-  --help        Hilfe anzeigen                                         [boolean] --version     Version anzeigen                                       [boolean] --theme       installs a zipped theme from url when running ewg "init"
+  --help        show help                                              [boolean] --version     show version                                           [boolean] --theme       installs a zipped theme from url when running `ewg init [--theme=simple]` --production  loads production settings from your `ewg-config.yml` when running `ewg serve` or
-                                                            [Standard: "simple"]
-  --production  loads production settings when running ewg "serve" or
-                "generate", default: development
-  --test        load test settings when running ewg "serve" or "generate",
+                "generate", default yml section: development --test        load test settings from your `ewg-config.yml` when running `ewg serve` or `ewg generate`, default yml section: development
-                default: development

 ```